President Donald Trump's Economic Plan

 During Trump's first 100 days, he asked federal departments for a list of wasteful regulations to be eliminated.
 He also canceled all prior executive orders.
 The U.S. Chamber of Commerce reported the Trump administration had issued 29 deregulatory executive actions.
 Federal agencies promptly issued 100 more directives.
 Congress introduced 50 pieces of legislation.
 It also repealed 14 Obama regulations.
 That includes a Consumer Finance Protection Bureau regulation that allowed consumers to sue credit card companies.

 The Labor Department has delayed the fiduciary rule to July 1, 2019.
-It may allow some financial products, such as annuities and IRA rollovers, to be exempt.
+It may allow some financial products, such as annuities and individual retirement account rollovers, to be exempt.
 Financial planners would not have to keep their customers' interest first in those products.
 In these small ways, Trump can chip away at regulations without involving Congress.

 The National Association of Manufacturers said that industry regulations cost the economy $2 trillion a year.
 Its studies show that U.S. manufacturing costs are 20 percent higher than in other countries.
 Reducing regulations would help Trump bring back some American jobs.